 Becoming a parent is not just a milestone to cross, it is a moment to be filled with joy and hope.
 Even though labor and delivery aren’t always easy, a competent obstetric doctor and delivery team can see both mother and baby make it through the process safe and sound.

 Nonetheless, things can happen during the labor and delivery process that require attention.
 Medical staffers should be alert for signs of fetal distress or oxygen deprivation, which can indicate in-utero hypoxia or asphyxia and the need for urgent medical attention.
-In some circumstances, the baby can suffer a life-altering brain injury.
+In some circumstances, the baby can suffer life-altering brain damage.

 Turn to an Experienced Team with 40+ Years of Experience

 All injuries to children are heartbreaking but it is especially devastating when the harm caused could have been prevented by competent medical care.
-If your baby or child suffered an injury that you suspect may have occurred during birth, it’s crucial to seek out an experienced attorney to perform an investigation into whether a birth injury lawsuit should be pursued.
+If your child suffered an injury that you suspect may have occurred during birth, it’s crucial to seek out an experienced attorney to perform an investigation into whether a birth injury lawsuit should be pursued.

 What Is Birth Asphyxia?

 Also called perinatal or neonatal asphyxia, birth asphyxia is the result of a lack of oxygenated blood flow to the brain, which can lead to permanent brain damage and serious conditions like hypoxic ischemic encephalopathy (HIE).

 Babies who suffer birth asphyxia may be affected before, during, or just after birth.
 Birth injuries caused by hypoxia or asphyxia depend on several factors, including how long the baby was deprived of oxygen and how quickly intervention and/or treatment was instituted.